Take a "Vacation" from Cancer

-From time to time, you may benefit from taking a break from your condition, even if
+From time to time, it can be helpful to a break from your condition, even if you can't

-you can't leave your illness completely behind.
-This "vacation" from cancer can come
+leave your illness completely behind.
+This "vacation" from cancer can come in many

-in many forms.
-It can be as simple as using relaxation techniques that bring you some
+forms.
+It can be as simple as using relaxation techniques that bring you some peace

-peace and tranquillity during cancer treatment sessions.
-Or, it can be as luxurious
+and tranquility during cancer treatment sessions.
+Or it can be as luxurious as indulging

 Creating a retreat at home

-One of the simplest ways to take a vacation from cancer doesn't even involve leaving
+One of the simplest ways to take a vacation from cancer doesn't even mean leaving

 your own home.
 You can give yourself a mental vacation by using relaxation techniques.

-Relaxation is also helpful during cancer treatments like chemotherapy, which can be
+Relaxation is also helpful during cancer treatments such as chemotherapy, which can

-Another way to get an emotional break is to connect with other cancer survivors for
+Another way to get an emotional break is to connect with other cancer survivors.
+This

-support and encouragement.
-The Cancer Survivors Network (CSN) was established to answer
+can provide you with support and encouragement.
+The Cancer Survivors Network (CSN)

-and specific programs in your region at the CSN website.
+find more information and specific programs in your region at the CSN website .

 Ideas for a real getaway

 it presents.
-When you're up to traveling, you can find opportunities for relaxation
+When you're up to traveling, you can find many ways to relax and heal

-For children with cancer, a specialized summer camp can be a fun diversion.
-The ACS
+For children with cancer, a special summer camp can be a fun escape.
+The ACS regional

-regional divisions often sponsor these camps.
-For instance, the New England division
+divisions often sponsor these camps.
+For instance, the New England division offers

-offers YMCA Camp Jewell in Colebrook, Connecticut, YMCA Camp Jordan in Ellsworth,
+YMCA Camp Jewell in Colebrook, Connecticut; YMCA Camp Jordan in Ellsworth, Maine;

-Maine, and Camp Aldersgate in North Scituate, Rhode Island.
-Camps for kids with cancer
+and Camp Aldersgate in North Scituate, Rhode Island.
+Camps for kids with cancer are

 For adults coping with cancer, cancer retreats allow you to focus on your treatment

-in a relaxed, sometimes exotic locale, including the Kokolulu Cancer Retreat in Hawaii,
+in a relaxed, sometimes exotic place.
+These include the Kokolulu Cancer Retreat in

-the Commonweal Cancer Help Program in California, and the Harmony Hill Retreat Center
+Hawaii, the Commonweal Cancer Help Program in California, and the Harmony Hill Retreat

-in Washington state.
-A simple Google search can help you find a cancer retreat in
+Center in Washington State.
+A simple online search can help you find a cancer retreat